fspijkerman/dash-cognito-auth/README.md

 and a modified version of Plotly's own [dash auth](https://github.com/plotly/dash-auth) for authentication.

-This Library is heavly inspired by [dash-google-oauth](https://github.com/lchapo/dash-google-auth) created by Lucas Chapin
+This Library is heavily inspired by [dash-google-oauth](https://github.com/lchapo/dash-google-auth) created by Lucas Chapin

 ## Basic Use